 Therefore, I believe that Insight Beverages is the company that actually makes Right Size Smoothies – as well as many other products.

-The Better Business Bureau gives Right Size Health & Nutrition Corporation a rating of “F” as of 4/22/15.
+The Better Business Bureau did not have a rating for the company when this review was updated.
 See the BBB file for rating updates and more information.

 The BBB gives Insight Beverages a rating of “A+” See the Insight Beverages BBB file for more information.